norcams/docs-enduser/docs/troubleshoot.rst

 ---------------
 .. _rescue mode: https://docs.openstack.org/nova/latest/user/rescue.html

-You can find official documentation on how to put your instance(s) in `rescue mode`_,
+Here is a quick runddown on how it is done using the dashboard.

+For more information, take a look at the Openstack documentation on `rescue mode`_

 ..
 NOTE::
    Setting a password when activating rescue mode dose not work.